De Finetti's dividend problem and impulse control for a two-dimensional insurance risk process

-Under the assumption made also in this paper that the premiums income per unit time $c_i$ are larger than the average amount claimed $\lambda \Exp[U_1]$ the two-dimensional surplus in the model (\ref{mdim2}) has the unrealistic property that it converges to infinity on each co-ordinate with probability one.
-In answer to this objection De Finetti \cite{Fin} introduced the dividend barrier model for one-dimensional model (\ref{mdim}), in which all surpluses above a given level are transferred to a beneficiary.
-Further, usually the payment of dividends should be made in such a way as to optimize the expected net present value of the total income of the shareholders from time zero until ruin.
+We assume additionally that any premium income per unit time $c_i$ is larger than the average amount claimed $\lambda \Exp[U_1]$.
+Thus, the two-dimensional surplus in model (\ref{mdim2}) has the unrealistic property that it converges to infinity on each co-ordinate with probability one.
+In answer to this objection De Finetti \cite{Fin} introduced the dividend barrier model for the one-dimensional model (\ref{mdim}), in which all surpluses above a given level are transferred to a beneficiary.
+Further, usually the payment of the dividends should be made in such a way as to optimize the expected net present value of the total income of the shareholders from time zero until ruin.
 Associated to each dividend payment could be a fixed cost of size $K>0$.
 Then it is no longer feasible to pay out dividends at a certain rate.
-Therefore the impulse control is considered instead where a dividend strategy is given by the pairs $(T_i,J_i)$ for the stopping times $T_i$ representing the times at which a dividend payment is made and for $J_i$ being positive random variables representing the sizes of the dividend payments.
+Therefore the impulse control is considered instead where a dividend strategy is given by the pairs of stopping times $(T_i,J_i)$.
+Variables $T_i$ ($i=1,2,\ldots$) represent the times at which a dividend payment is made and $J_i$ ($i=1,2,\ldots$) are positive random variables representing the sizes of the dividend payments.

 In the mathematical finance and actuarial literature there is a good deal of work on dividend barrier models and the problem of finding an optimal policy for paying out dividends.
 Gerber and Shiu \cite{GerberEllias}, Grandits et al. \cite{GHS} and Jeanblanc and Shiryaev \cite{JeanShir} consider the optimal dividend problem in a Brownian setting.
 Irb\"{a}ck \cite{Irback}, Zhou \cite{Zhou}, Zajic \cite{Zajic}, Avram et al. \cite{APPdiv}, Kyprianou and Palmowski \cite{KyprPalm} and Loeffen \cite {Loeffen1} study the constant barrier model for a classical and spectrally negative L\'{e}vy risk process.
 Azcue and Muler \cite{AM} follow a viscosity approach to investigate optimal reinsurance and dividend policies in the Cram\'{e}r-Lundberg model.
-Since under De Finetti's objective ruin is sure and its "severity" ignored, several alternative objectives have been proposed recently, involving a penalty at ruin, based on a function of the severity of ruin.
+In fact the De Finetti's objective is unrealistic since in this model ruin is sure and its "severity" ignored.
+Therefore several alternative objectives have been proposed recently, involving a penalty at ruin, based on a function of the severity of ruin.
 This kind of problems is considered in Loeffen and Renaud \cite{LRenaud}.